saccinzz22/Hindi-ASR-using-Wave2Vec/README.md

 - **Tokenization & Feature Extraction**: Uses a custom vocabulary and `Wav2Vec2Processor` to convert speech into model-ready input.
 - **Model Fine-tuning**: Trains the pre-trained Wav2Vec2 model on Hindi speech data to improve speech-to-text accuracy.
 - **Saving & Loading Model**: Saves trained model weights for reuse in inference or further training.
-- **Inference**: Converts spoken Hindi audio into text using the fine-tuned model.

 ## Usage